-There are many unique things to do in Milwaukee in winter, but few can beat snowshoeing if you’re visiting with kids.
+There are many unique and even weird things to do in Milwaukee in winter, but few can beat snowshoeing if you’re visiting with kids.
 This is one of my favorite things to do in Milwaukee in January or February when it’s particularly cold.

 An easy trail where to shake off those winter blues is the Havenwoods State Fores, Milwaukee’s amazing urban forest.
 There are various loops for a total of 6 miles winding across 200 acres of mixed woods, grasslands, and wetlands.

 The Riveredge Nature Center in Saukville is another of the fantastic places to see in the Milwaukee area.
 This beautiful 380-acre property stretching along Milwaukee River in Ozaukee County passes through a mesmerizing mix of forests, wetlands, and prairies, and awaits with surprising events.